KevinPalaciosQ/code-core-from-scrath-readme/README.md

 6. End
 ```
 ![diagram](https://user-images.githubusercontent.com/95326781/203882595-47695d0a-cfcf-408d-9c5d-54f43e8badd5.jpg)
-# How old are you
+# Date of birth 👧
 ```
 1. Ask the Date of birth call it “birthday”
 2.	calculate what year and date we are in and call it "current".